PyLops/pyproximal/joss/paper.md

 admit closed form solutions or can be solved very quickly with ad-hoc specialized methods.
 Several of such proximal operators are efficiently implemented in the ``PyProximal`` library.

-Finally, there exists three main families of proximal algorithms that can be used to solve various flavors of equation
+Finally, there exists three main families of proximal algorithms that can be used to solve various flavors of
 \autoref{eq:problem}, namely:

 - Proximal Gradient [@Combettes:2011]: this method, also commonly referred to as the Forward-Backward Splitting (FBS) algorithm, is usually the preferred choice when $\mathbf{L}=\mathbf{I}$ (i.e. identity operator).
 Accelerated versions such as the FISTA and TwIST algorithms exist and are usually preferred to the vanilla FBS method;
-- Alternating Direction Method of Multipliers [@Boyd:2011]: this method is based on the well-known splitting strategy and can be used for a broader class of problem than FBS and its accelerated versions.
+- Alternating Direction Method of Multipliers [@Boyd:2011]: this method is based on a splitting strategy and can be used for a broader class of problem than FBS and its accelerated versions.
-- Primal-Dual [@Chambolle:2011]: another popular algorithm able to tackle the generic problem in equation 1 with any choice of A.
+- Primal-Dual [@Chambolle:2011]: another popular algorithm able to tackle problems in the form of \autoref{eq:problem} with any choice of $\mathbf{L}$.
-  It reformulates the original problem into its primal-dual version of solves a saddle optimization problem.
+  It reformulates the original problem into its primal-dual version and solves a saddle optimization problem.

-``PyProximal`` provides implementations for these three families of algorithms; moreover, our solvers include additional features such as back-tracking for automatic selection of step-sizes, logging of cost function evolution, and custom callbacks.
+``PyProximal`` provides implementations for these three families of algorithms; moreover, all solvers include additional features such as back-tracking for automatic selection of step-sizes, logging of the objective function evolution through iterations, and possibility to inject custom callbacks.

 # Code structure

-``PyProximal`` aims to provide a modular, and easy-to-use Application Programming Interface (API) that scientists can use to define and solve convex objective functions by means of proximal algorithms.
-The API is composed of two main units as shown in Fig. 1.
+``PyProximal``'s modular and easy-to-use Application Programming Interface (API) allows scientists to define and solve convex objective functions by means of proximal algorithms.
+The API is composed of two main part as shown in Fig. 1.

-The first unit contains the entire suite of proximal operators, which are class-based objects that subclass the ``pylops.ProxOperator`` parent class.
-For each of these operators, the solution to the proximal optimization problem in equation \autoref{eq:prox} (and/or the dual proximal problem) is implemented in the ``prox`` (and/or ``dualprox``) method.
+The first part contains the entire suite of proximal operators, which are class-based objects subclassing the ``pylops.ProxOperator`` parent class.
+For each of these operators, the solution to the proximal optimization problem in \autoref{eq:prox} (and/or the dual proximal problem) is implemented in the ``prox`` (and/or ``dualprox``) method.
 As in most cases a closed-form solution exists for such a problem, our implementation provides users with the most efficient way to evaluate a proximal operator.
-The second unit comprises of so-called proximal solvers, optimization algorithms that are suited to solve problems of the form in equation \autoref{eq:problem}.
+The second part comprises of so-called proximal solvers, optimization algorithms that are suited to solve problems of the form in \autoref{eq:problem}.

 ![Schematic representation of the ``PyProximal`` API.](figs/software.png){ width=90% }

 # Representative PyProximal Use Cases

-PyProximal has already been featured in a number of scientific publications:
+Examples of PyProximal applications in different scientific fields include:

-- Joint inversion and segmentation of subsurface models: when inverting geophysical data for subsurface priorities, a prior information that we would like to include in the inversion process is represented by the presence of a discrete number of rock units, which can be parametrized in terms of their expected mean (or most likely value).
-  Ravasi and Birnie (2022) framed such a problem as a joint inversion and segmentation where the underlying optimization is solved in alternating fashion using the Primal-dual algorithm.
+- *Joint inversion and segmentation of subsurface models*: when inverting geophysical data for subsurface priorities, prior information can be provided to inversion process in the form of discrete number of rock units; this can be parametrized in terms of their expected mean (or most likely value). @Ravasi:2022 framed such a problem as a joint inversion and segmentation where the underlying optimization is solved in alternating fashion using the Primal-Dual algorithm.
-- Plug-and-Play (PnP) priors: introduced in 2013 by Vent, in the PnP framework any proximal operator is interpreted as a denoising problem and solved by means of any statistical or deep learning based denoiser.
+- *Plug-and-Play (PnP) priors*: introduced in 2013 by Vent, in the PnP framework any proximal operator is interpreted as a denoising problem and solved by means of any statistical or deep learning based denoiser.
 Recently, Romero